moyano83/Designing-Data-Intensive-Applications/README.md

 Message brokers are used as follows: one process sends a message to a named queue or topic, and the broker ensures that the message is delivered to one or more consumers of or subscribers to that queue or topic.
 A consumer may itself publish messages to another topic or to a reply queue that is consumed by the sender of the original message.
-Message brokers typically don’t enforce any particular data model
+Message brokers typically don't enforce any particular data model

 ##### Distributed actor frameworks
 The actor model is a programming model for concurrency in a single process.
 The logic is encapsulated in the actors,